-We have two first aid kits (one for adults and one for under 18s) as well as an incident reporting book, which must be completed in the event of any accidents, injuries or incidents.
+We have first aid kits as well as an incident reporting book, which must be completed in the event of any accidents, injuries or incidents.
 There is also an additional first aid kit for external events.
 A nominated individual will ensure that the contents of the first aid kits are checked on a regular basis.
 Completed accident forms should be passed on to the nominated individual.